Read time 4 minutes

 Before running the reseeding cmdlet, the Exchange Administrator should check multiple points necessary for copying the database.

-2. Here, select the database which is to be updated.
+Step 2: Here, select the database that is to be updated.

 So, this is the whole process of handling a ‘mailbox database copy failed and suspended’ situation.
 Thus, you can manage the situation using various PowerShell cmdlets and Exchange Admin Center.